 Gently whisk together the eggs and sugar in a large bowl until it starts to froth, ensuring the eggs do not curdle.

-Add the softened butter and whisk gently again.
+Add the softened butter and lemon zest and whisk gently again.

 Sift in the flour and baking powder.